SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 ## 1.1.
 How to install Revanced YouTube?

 No. You don't download an APK and install it.
 This is to prevent distribution of copyrighted materials.
 Instead you "make" it yourself.
-Checkout [this guide by Hokora Yinphine MPP#6969 on discord](https://hokorayinphinempp.github.io/obsidian-git-sync/Revanced/1%20Start%20Here%21/Revanced%20Start/) or [this guide](https://www.reddit.com/r/revancedapp/comments/xlcny9/revanced_manager_guide_for_dummies/) for more detailed steps.
+Checkout [this guide by Hokora Yinphine MPP#6969 on discord](https://hokorayinphinempp.github.io/obsidian-git-sync/Revanced/1%20Start%20Here%21/Revanced%20Start/) or [this guide by me](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/first-start-guide.md) or [this guide](https://www.reddit.com/r/revancedapp/comments/xlcny9/revanced_manager_guide_for_dummies/) for more detailed steps.

 ## 1.2.
 Where can I get Revanced manager?